Learn How to Burp Your Baby: How Often, Tips and Positions

 We hope these tips can help you burp your baby during feeding time to ensure she’s more comfortable.

 Don’t forget to stock up on plenty of diapers, which you will surely need after all these feedings and burpings.
-Earn points for all your purchases by using the Pampers Club app and use all your points to get rewards like coupons, toys, and gift cards.
+Get rewarded for your Pampers purchases by using the Pampers Club app to earn rewards like coupons, gifts, and gift cards.

 Join Pampers Club and get: